raid-guild/indexed/README.md

 ## Collaborate with us

-We aim for indexed.eth to be a robust source for developers to utilize as a resource for research and development for Layer 2 solutions.
+We aim for indexed.wtf to be a robust source for developers to utilize as a resource for research and development for Layer 2 solutions.

 ## Submit an Issue or PR to keep information up to date